 Rebecca McKinnis (Heidi Hansen) and Lauren Ward (Cynthia Murphy) both play the roles of two mothers so well; they have said they’ve drawn from their own experiences for the show.

 McKinnis can be fiery but when called upon, shows her character’s tender side to pick up the pieces.
-Ward plays the grief-stricken mum beautifully, while Rupert Young (Larry Murphy, Cynthia’s wife) portrays the unbreakable dad, who eventually caves in while trying to hold the family together, all of which stem from Evan’s mistake earlier in the performance.
+Ward plays the grief-stricken mum beautifully, while Rupert Young (Larry Murphy, Cynthia’s husband) portrays the unbreakable dad, who eventually caves in while trying to hold the family together, all of which stem from Evan’s mistake earlier in the performance.

 The power of technology